vcg-uvic/sfm_benchmark_release/README.md

 simple nearest neighbour matching as a default strategy.
 In either case, this will be followed by robust matching strategies (RANSAC or SfM with COLMAP).

-The instructions to submit poses for the stereo track will be published soon, please stay tuned or inquire directly.
+The instructions to submit poses for the stereo track will be published after the first edition of the challenge.